ckb-js/lumos/packages/transaction-manager/README.md

   }
 ```

+> Note: `CkbIndexerQueryOptions` used in `transaction-manager` is a partial type of `CkbIndexerQueryOptions` used in `@ckb-lumos/indexer`.
+The field `skip` is supressed when generating a cell collector `collector(queryOptions)`, and when `usePendingCells` is set to `true`, the field `fromBlock` and `toBlock` are ignored, pending cells will be returned regardless of the block number.
+The order of the returned cells are on-chain cells come first, followed by pending cells when `order` is set to `asc`(default value is `asc`)， and vice versa.

 By default the pending transactions are stored in memory, which means the pending tx infos will be lost if the user refreshes the browser.

 To persist the transactions, you can pass a `txStorage` option to the `PendingTransactionsManager` constructor.